mmig/libflac.js/README.md

 };

-// IMPORTANT: if execution environment does not support Object.defineProperty
+// IMPORTANT: if execution environment does not support Object.defineProperty, then
-//            setting the handler will have no effect, if Flac is already ready.
+//            setting the handler will have no effect, if Flac is already initialized.
-//            In this case, ready-state needs to be checked, and if already ready,
+//            In this case, the ready-state needs to be checked, and if already TRUE,
 //            the handler-code should be triggered immediately insteady of setting
 //            the handler.
 if( !Flac.isReady() ){